-Phenylketonuria or PKU is an inherited genetic disorder caused by a deficiency of the enzyme phenylalanine hydroxylase (PAH).
+Phenylketonuria (PKU) is an inherited genetic disorder caused by a deficiency of the enzyme phenylalanine hydroxylase (PAH).
 PAH helps the body break down the amino acid phenylalanine (PHE) into tyrosine (TYR), another amino acid.

 Finding out that your child has PKU can be overwhelming.
 Fortunately, nutrition management is available to help prevent many of these problems.
 Take comfort in knowing that your metabolic healthcare team can provide you with the best advice to help manage PKU.